manofgod747/Recursive-Republic/README.md

 If individual autonomy is lacking, the whole is weakened because the weak become a liability.
 If some individuals have unproportionally higher autonomy than others the whole is weakened for the same reason.

-When power is consolidated it is important to design a system that maximizes individual autonomy in order to boost morale.
-Individuals who participate freely and willingly are more likely to succeed in their endeavors.
+Too consolidate power it is important to design a system that maximizes individual autonomy in order to boost morale.
+Individuals who participate freely and willingly are more likely to succeed in their endeavors and contribute to a powerful whole.

 ## Auto-emergent Systems
 An auto emergent system is a system that has no initial design, except a process that brings forth an ever changing structure.
 This process is based on individual choice.